maximemoreillon/shcp/README.md

 * MQTT enabled heaters
 * MQTT enabled fans
 * MQTT enabled sensors
-* IP cameras

-The app was mainly built so as to learn about Node.js and is not intented to compete with existing software sharing the same purpose such as home assistant.
+The app was mainly built so as to learn about Node.js and is not intended to compete with existing software sharing the same purpose such as home assistant.

-## Dependencies

-* Express
-* EJS
-* HTTP-Proxy
-* MongoDB
-* MQTT